-The committee shall consist of five members appointed by the synod from the eastern branch of our churches.
+The committee shall consist of five members appointed by the synod from Classis East of the Protestant Reformed Churches in America.

 - A. The length of each term shall be three years. - B. The appointments shall be made to staggered terms. - C. A president and secretary shall be chosen annually from the constituency of the committee.